MicrosoftDocs/power-platform/power-platform/developer/test-engine/powerfx.md

 # Test Engine Power Fx functions

-There are several specifically defined functions for the test framework.
+There are several functions defined for the test framework.

 - [Assert](#assert)
 - [Screenshot](#screenshot)